MehmetEfeFriday/FRIDA-ART-FIX/README.md

 Endless thanks to [matbirk](https://github.com/matbrik) for resolving the issue.

-Everything thanks to matbrik I just compiled it.
+Everything thanks to matbrik I just build it.